steven-haddix/kenny-loggins/README.md

 Appenders always have a name so that they can be referenced from Loggers.

 ## Installation
+Kenny Loggins is installed via NPM, and resides in the Nexus repository.
+So you must first configure npm so it points to the correct Nexus server, then install it to your project via npm.

 ### Confiuring Nexus
 Point NPM to nexus server using the following console commands